gluster/glusterdocs/docs/Administrator-Guide/Managing-Snapshots.md

 continue to be available for the clients.

-**Quorum Based**

-The quorum feature ensures that the volume is in good condition while the bricks are down.
-Quorum is not met if any bricks are down in a n-way replication where n <= 2.
-Quorum is met when m bricks are up, where m >= (n/2 + 1) where n is odd, and m >= n/2 and first brick is up where n is even. snapshot creation fails if quorum is not met.

 **Barrier**

 During snapshot creation some of the fops are blocked to guarantee crash